openjournals/blog.joss.theoj.org/_posts/2018-12-21-call-for-editors.md

 ### Introducing our editors emeritus

 A few of our editors are stepping down from the day-to-day editorial duties at JOSS.
 [Abigail Cabunoc Mayes](http://acabunoc.github.io/), [Tracy Teal](http://idyll.org/~tracyt/), and [Jake Vanderplas](http://vanderplas.com/) were amongst the earliest members of our editorial team and have been a huge positive influence on JOSS: their input and guidance on the journal as we scoped it in the early days was invaluable.
-[Thomas Leeper](https://thomasleeper.com/) joined us about 15 months ago and in that time edited over 30 submissions for us.
-Thomas recently changed jobs and his new work environment makes editing for JOSS impractical.
+[Thomas Leeper](https://thomasleeper.com/) and [George Githinji](http://virec-group.org/george-githinji) joined us more recently and between them edited nearly 40 JOSS submissions.

-We thank Abby, Tracy, Jake, and Thomas for all their contributions to JOSS!
+We thank Abby, George, Tracy, Jake, and Thomas for all their contributions to JOSS!

 _Arfon Smith, Editor-in-Chief, Journal of Open Source Software._